Bartvds/jshint-path-reporter/README.md

  $ npm install jshint-path-reporter
 ````

 Then pass **the path to the module** as the reporter option (see the [JSHint docs](http://jshint.com/docs)).
-It's a bit odd but this is how JSHint finds the module.
+It is a bit odd but this is how JSHint finds the module.
 I'm trying to get a fix for this merged in JSHint.

 ### grunt-contrib-jshint